FUN HAWAII TRAVEL.COM

 Molten Lava

 The lava is flowing outside of the park now, in Puna.
-You can get to the lava flow, which is currently flowing into the ocean, by driving out of Volcano toward Hilo and through Puna to Kalapana where the county of Hawaii has set up a parking lot.
+You can get to the lava flow, which is currently flowing into the ocean, by driving out of Volcano toward Hilo and through Puna to Kalapana where the County of Hawaii has set up a parking lot.

-Back to Home
+Back to top